svenrobbie/PrivateSearch.dev/Privacy Policy.md

 For the purposes of this Privacy Policy:

-- __Account__ means a unique account created for You to access our Service or parts of our Service.

 - __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to PrivateSearch.